 Funding inequality between public and private schools

 Both the Australian federal government and state and territory governments provide funding for private schools, the great majority of which are faith-based.
+Catholic schools are reported to receive up to 75% of their funding from government funds.

-The federal government provides the largest part of the funding for private schools while the state or territory governments provide the largest part for the government owned public schools.
-Inequitable funding of private schools by the state results in better resourced private schools attracting families who can afford the fees away from public schools to private schools.
+The federal government provides the largest part of the funding for private schools while the state or territory governments provide the largest part for the government-owned public schools.

 Family, community and society